Assessing Student Performance

 Journey Form Four (Grades 7-8)

 Conferences are scheduled twice each year, once in the fall and once in the spring.
-Parents receive their child's report card a day in advance of conferences to prepare for the conference time.
+Parents receive their child's report card in advance of conferences to prepare for the conference time.
 In addition, parents can arrange for ad hoc conversations with a teacher.

 Use of Standardized Tests